moodle/devdocs/general/community/roadmap.md

   - Core development
 ---

-## Introduction

-The Moodle Project is designed to have a positive effect on the world by supporting and empowering the educators who are teaching students in all sectors, in all countries.

-To do this, our team at Moodle HQ looks to the world, talks with our community, and creates solutions in the forms of products that fit our values of **education**, **openness**, **respect**, **integrity** and **innovation**.

-This document summarises, for a broad audience, the best current plans on the future technical development of the Moodle's open source learning platform, consisting of Moodle LMS, Moodle Workplace LMS, MoodleCloud, MoodleNet, Moodle Apps, and Moodle Educator Certificates.
+This roadmap summarises the best current plans on the future technical development of the Moodle's open source learning platform, consisting of Moodle LMS, Moodle Workplace LMS, MoodleCloud, MoodleNet, Moodle Apps, and Moodle Academy.

 ### Where this roadmap comes from